onewelcome/identity-cloud-documentation/docs/products/access/api-reference/admin-api/dum-engine-configuration-api.md

 In the event of an error, one of the [generic error codes](#error-codes) will be returned.

-### Delete DUM engine configuration
+### Delete Delegated Administration configuration

-This removes a DUM engine configuration.
+This removes a Delegated Administration configuration.
 This will also remove any link to this configuration, e.g. from the web client or application configuration.

 * Endpoint: `/api/v1/configuration/dum-engines/{id}`
 * Method: DELETE